Modelo seen holding cards in AB InBev talks

-MEXICO CITY, June 25 (Reuters) - Mexico’s Grupo Modelo, brewer of Corona and other popular import beers around the world, can call the shots in negotiations with Anheuser Busch InBev over the stake the Belgian giant does not already hold in Modelo.
+MEXICO CITY (Reuters) - Mexico’s Grupo Modelo, brewer of Corona and other popular import beers around the world, can call the shots in negotiations with Anheuser Busch InBev over the stake the Belgian giant does not already hold in Modelo.

 “It is easy to understand ABI’s interest in a deal.
 It is less obvious what Modelo’s motivation would be,” said Rafael Shin, analyst at BTG Pactual in New York.
 This, he added, puts Modelo in a strong negotiating position.